-The total pension liability was determined by applying update procedures to an actuarial valuation as of June 30, 2016, and rolling forward the total pension liability to June 30, 2018 using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by applying update procedures to an actuarial valuation as of June 30, 2017, and rolling forward the total pension liability to June 30, 2018 using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75%

-Discount Rate 7.15%
+Inflation 2.50% Discount Rate 7.15%

 Salary Increases Varies by Entry Age and Service

 CalPERS uses custom mortality tables to best fit the patterns of mortality among its members.
 These custom tables are derived using CalPERS' membership data for all funds.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
+The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.

-The actuarial assumptions used in the June 30, 2016, valuation were based on the results of an actuarial experience study for the period from 1997 to 2011.
+The actuarial assumptions used in the June 30, 2017, valuation were based on the results of an actuarial experience study for the period from 1997 to 2015.